webgme/ui-components/README.md

 A collection of domain independent webgme components

 ### Decorators
-* DisplayMetaDecorator -
+* DisplayMetaDecorator - Based on ModelDecorator but also displays the meta-type of the object and ports.

 ### Plugins
-* ImportModel
+* ImportModels - Example plugin for using the ModelImport API but with custom matching of bases.